 South Cornwall · TR3

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Perranwell Station, that work is shaped by the place itself — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Victorian railway-era cottages and Edwardian villas.
+On a Perranwell Station site, the brief always meets the place — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Victorian railway-era cottages and modern AONB-sensitive infill.

 • Conservation Area